AnneRuo/bitcoin-app/README.md

 ### Bitcoin App

-A React application to analyze bitcoin's market value for a date range given by the user.
+React application to analyze bitcoin's market value for a date range given by the user.
 Application uses CoinGecko’s public API.

 ## Project Status